DPhil in Particle Physics

 The allocation of graduate supervision for this course is the responsibility of the Department of Physics and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Physics.

-You will be allocated at least one supervisor who should be your primary contact for guidance throughout your research degree.
-Research students join an existing research group which typically consists of academics, postdocs, fellows and current students.
-Students will meet with supervisors regularly.
-This could be in person, via email, or video conferencing.
+You will be allocated at least one supervisor who you will have the opportunity to meet with.
+They should be your primary contact for guidance throughout your research degree.
+Meetings can take place in person, via email, or video conferencing.

 Assessment